 The Olympic Rings were formed by green trees, to remind us that the idea of replanting forests should be universal.

 The journey ends when the athletes light the cauldron initialing the Rio 2016 Olympic Games.
 The Brazilian cauldron breaks with a tradition of cauldrons that produce a large volume of fire.
-This Cauldron is intentionally small and low emission.
+This cauldron is intentionally small and low emission.
 Symbolically the small flame answers the call to re-duce warming caused by fossil fuel and greenhouse gases.
 With what we know today, it is no longer possible to burn tons of gas and consider it beautiful.

 To frame the small flame, a huge sculpture by the artist Anthony Howe appears behind it, representing the sun, the source of energy that we should exploit.
 When the sculpture is set in motion spirals will be formed to represent life.
 Rio de Janeiro closes its Opening Ceremony reaffirming to the world that we should make an effort to change our way of living on the planet.